-I am an actor, an acting teacher, a skills coach, a corporate entertainer, an educational theatre provider and the co-writer/performer of solo play Seven Ages of MAM.
+I am an actor, acting coach, writer, skills coach, corporate entertainer, and educational theatre provider.
 Please take a look around my website and don’t hesitate to contact me with your questions, thoughts, projects, collaborations or musings on any or all of it.

 I’d be delighted to start a conversation with you.